 The majority of our clients authorize us to deduct our investment advisory fees directly from their accounts, as opposed to paying advisory fees by check.
 As a result, we are deemed to have custody of such clients' funds or securities.
-In all such cases, clients will receive quarterly (or more frequent) account statements directly from their qualified custodian.
+In such cases, clients will receive quarterly (or more frequent) account statements directly from their qualified custodian.
 Clients should carefully review the statements they receive from their custodian.

-Clients also receive written, quarterly client appraisal reports prepared by our firm.
+Clients receive written, quarterly client appraisal reports prepared by our firm.
 These reports provide information about holdings in each client's portfolio, including current market values, purchase dates (if available), cost bases (if available), and income information.
 We urge clients to review these reports carefully and to compare them with account statements or tax documents they receive from their custodian.
 For further information regarding reports we prepare for our clients, please see Item 13.

 When we calculate investment advisory fees for our clients, asset values for clients' accounts reflect the values shown in our portfolio database as of the month-end prior to the month in which their fee invoices are prepared.
 Note that our portfolio database generally records month-end dividends or other distributions paid by open-end mutual funds as having been received on the date recorded by a custodian.
 In some cases, a custodian's record date may not occur until the beginning of the month following the official payment date of the distributions.
-Our practice in these cases is generally to rely upon asset values reflected in our portfolio database.
-Also, when trades that have been entered prior to month-end are still pending settlement at month-end, our portfolio database generally records the trades as having been executed on their settlement date in the following month, and offsetting cash balances reflect the executed trades upon settlement rather than on the trade date.
-Our practice in these cases is generally to rely upon asset values reflected in our portfolio database.
+Our practice in these cases is generally to rely upon asset values reflected in our portfolio database generally records the trades as having been executed on their settlement at month-end, our portfolio database generally records the trades as having been executed on their settlement date in the following month, and offsetting cash balances reflect the executed trades upon settlement rather than on the trade date.
+Our practice in these cases is generally to rely upon asset.

 For quarterly fees, the fee period will be three calendar months.
 For semi-annual or annual fees, the fee period will be six calendar months or twelve calendar months, respectively.
 Investment advisory fees charged for fee periods shorter than a client's full fee period will be prorated.